 The CUI does not occupy an addressable memory location.
 It is written when the device is enabled and WE# is active.
-The address and data needed to execute a command are latched on the rising edge of WE# or the first edge of CE0, CE1, or CE2 that disables the device (see Table 13 on page 33).
+The address and data needed to execute a command are latched on the rising edge of WE# or the first edge of CE0, CE1, or CE2 that disables the device (see Table 3 on page 16).
 Standard microprocessor write timings are used.

-9.1.3 Output Disable
+3.1.3 Output Disable

-With CEx asserted, and OE# at a logic-high level ( $V{IH}$ ), the device outputs are disabled.
+With OE# at a logic-high level (V{IH}), the device outputs are disabled.
 Output signals D[15:0] are placed in a high-impedance state.

-9.1.4 Standby
+3.1.4 Standby

-CE0, CE1, and CE2 can disable the device (see Table 13 on page 33) and place it in standby mode.
-This manipulation of CEx substantially reduces device power consumption.
+CE0, CE1, and CE2 can disable the device (see Table 3 on page 16) and place it in standby mode which substantially reduces device power consumption.
 D[15:0] outputs are placed in a high-impedance state independent of OE#.
 If deselected during block erase, program, or lock-bit configuration, the WSM continues functioning, and consuming active power until the operation completes.

-9.1.5 Reset/Power-Down
+3.1.5 Reset/Power-Down

-RP# at VII initiates the reset/power-down mode.
+RP# at V{II} initiates the reset/power-down mode.

 In read modes, RP#-low deselects the memory, places output drivers in a high-impedance state, and turns off numerous internal circuits.
-RP# must be held low for a minimum of $t{PLPH}$ .
-Time $t{PHQV}$ is required after return from reset mode until initial memory access outputs are valid.
+RP# must be held low for a minimum of t{PLPH} .
+Time t{PHQV} is required after return from reset mode until initial memory access outputs are valid.
 After this wake-up interval, normal operation is restored.
 The CUI is reset to read array mode and Status Register is set to 0x80.

 During block erase, program, or lock-bit configuration modes, RP#-low will abort the operation.
 In default mode, STS transitions low and remains low for a maximum time of $t{PLPH} + t{PHRH}$ until the reset operation is complete.
 Memory contents being altered are no longer valid; the data may be partially corrupted after a program or partially altered after an erase or lock-bit configuration.
-Time $t{PHWL}$ is required after RP# goes to logic-high (VIH) before another command can be written.
+Time t{PHWL} is required after RP# goes to logic-high (V{IH}) before another command can be written.

 As with any automated device, it is important to assert RP# during system reset.
 When the system comes out of reset, it expects to read from the flash memory.
 Automated flash memories provide status information when accessed during block erase, program, or lock-bit configuration modes.
 If a CPU reset occurs with no flash memory reset, proper initialization may not occur because the flash memory may be providing status information instead of array data.
-Intel StrataFlash® memory family devices allow proper initialization following a system reset through the use of the RP# input.
+Intel[®] Flash memories allow proper initialization following a system reset through the use of the RP# input.
 In this application, RP# is controlled by the same RESET# signal that resets the system CPU.

-9.2 Device Commands
+3.2 Device Commands

-When the VPEN voltage $\leq$ VPENLK, only read operations from the Status Register, CFI, identifier codes, or blocks are enabled.
-Placing VPENH on VPEN additionally enables block erase, program, and lock-bit configuration operations.
+When the V{PEN} voltage $\leq V{PENLK}$, only read operations from the Status Register, query, identifier codes, or blocks are enabled.
+Placing V{PENH} on V{PEN} additionally enables block erase, program, and lock-bit configuration operations.
 Device operations are selected by writing specific commands into the CUI.
-Table 14, "Command Bus-Cycle Definitions" on page 35 defines these commands.
+Table 4, "Intel StrataFlash® Memory Command Set Definitions" on page 17 defines these commands.